jpmendeziii/PyBer_Analysis/README.md

 ### However, Mr. Visualize changed the scope of the Pyber report and there are new deliverables.
 Utilizing Python, Pandas and Matplotlib, there will be a new data frame summary created for ride-sharing data by city type.
 The other deliverable output is a multiple-line graph that shows the total weekly fares for each city type.

-## Results of Deliverable 1 - New Data Summary for each City Type
+## Results of Deliverable 1 - New Data Summary for each City Type.

 ![Deliverable1_1_3.jpg](Deliverable1_1_3.jpg)
 ### First the total drivers, rides and sum of fares were calculated by use of the groupby function for their respective population types.